 JCPAA was founded by educator, Valerie Benton in 2010 as a non-profit community-based organization.
-For the past twenty years she has educated, mentored, and assisted urban youth that live in a variety of neighborhoods in the Milwaukee area.
-Ms. Benton has worked collaboratively with parents and the community and has developed numerous partnerships with community-based organizations and political leaders of the Milwaukee community over the last ten years.
+For the past twenty years, she has educated, mentored, and assisted urban youth who live in a variety of neighborhoods in the Milwaukee area.
+Ms. Benton has worked collaboratively with parents and the community developing numerous partnerships with community-based organizations and political leaders of the Milwaukee community over the last ten years.

-Her passion and dedication to providing a quality education to the under-served was the sole reason for her commitment to create a school design that specifically catered to the needs of middle and high school age pregnant and teen parents.
-Academics as well as supportive services were a part of the curricular program.
+Her passion and dedication to providing a quality education to the under-served was the sole reason for her commitment to create a school designed to specifically cater to the needs of middle and high school age students, pregnant and teen parents.
+Academics as well as supportive services were a huge part of the curricular program.
 Northern Star School (2001-2010), was one of Milwaukee Public Schools early charter schools in the district.
-Northern Star staff educated over 350 at-risk students in grades six through nine, including pregnant teens, over-age middle and high school students and students on the verge of dropping out (90% of students were either not attending school or minimally attending).
+Northern Star staff educated over 350 at-risk students in grades six through nine, including pregnant teens, over-age middle/high school students and students on the verge of dropping out (90% of students were either not attending school or minimally attending).
 As a result, ninety-two percent of all students moved to their next grade level, improved attendance, and met district proficiency standards.

-She holds a Bachelors in Social Welfare, a Masters in Educational Administration, and Certified by the State of Wisconsin Professional Educator and is currently the President and Chief Executive Officer of Janus College Preparatory & Arts Academies, Inc.
+She holds a Bachelors in Social Welfare, a Masters in Educational Administration, and Certified by the State of Wisconsin as a Professional Educator.
+She is currently the President and Chief Executive Officer of Janus College Preparatory & Arts Academies, Inc.

 Janus College Preparatory & Arts Academies, Inc.

-Janus College Preparatory & Arts Academies (JCPAA) provides a rigorous college-focused curriculum and a wholistic approach to empower students to succeed in college and the global economy.
+Janus College Preparatory & Arts Academies (JCPAA) provides a rigorous college-focused curriculum and a realistic approach to empower students to succeed in college and the global economy.